Code generation based on custom templates

 @Step

-section is executed at each calculation step, determining the behaviour of the block depending on the configuration of parameters. -
+section code is executed at each calculation step, determining the behaviour of the block depending on the parameters configuration. -

 The usage of